 What To Do: Explore the shops and restaurants on Tennyson, see a show at the historic Oriental Theater, sample local craft beers, visit the kitties at The Denver Cat Company, and walk around Berkeley Lake and Rocky Mountain Lake.

-Where To Eat: Vital Root for inventive vegan and vegetarian dishes, Tocabe for delicious and affordable Native American dishes, The Pasty Republic for awesome sweet and savory pasties, Colorado Cherry Co for dangerously good sweet and savory pies, and the Denver Biscuit Company for epic biscuit concoctions.
+Where To Eat: Vital Root for inventive vegan and vegetarian dishes, Tocabe for delicious and affordable Native American dishes, The Pasty Republic for awesome sweet and savory pasties, Legacy Pie Co for dangerously good sweet and savory pies, and the Denver Biscuit Company for epic biscuit concoctions.

 Edgewater is a cute little community centered on lovely Sloan’s Lake which is popular for biking and walking and is framed by beautiful mountain views.
 There are a number of restaurants, locally owned businesses, and an excellent food hall – Edgewater Public Market – in Edgewater.